snowplow-archive/snowplow.github.com/_posts/2016-12-20-snowplow-r86-petra-released.md

 1. Group events with the same event ID but different event fingerprint
 2. Generate a new random UUID to use as each event's new event ID
-3. Attache a new [duplicate][duplicate-schema] context with the original event ID for data lineage
+3. Attach a new [duplicate][duplicate-schema] context with the original event ID to provide data lineage

-Using this approach we have seen an enormous reduction (close to disappearance) of synthetic duplicates in our data sets.
+Using this approach we have seen an enormous reduction (close to disappearance) of synthetic duplicates in our event warehouses.

 The next step in our treatment of duplicates will be removing duplicates across ETL runs - also known as cross-batch deduplication.
 Stay tuned for our upcoming release [R8x [HAD] Cross-batch natural deduplication] [r8x-crossbatch-dedupe].